How and why applications are added to Azure AD

 - Apps you published using the Azure AD application proxy

 Notes and exceptions

 - Not all service principals point back to an application object.
 When Azure AD was originally built the services provided to applications were more limited and the service principal was sufficient for establishing an application identity.
 The original service principal was closer in shape to the Windows Server Active Directory service account.
 For this reason, it's still possible to create service principals through different pathways, such as using Azure AD PowerShell, without first creating an application object.
-The Azure AD Graph API requires an application object before creating a service principal.
+The Microsoft Graph API requires an application object before creating a service principal.

 - Not all of the information described above is currently exposed programmatically.
 The following are only available in the UI:

 - For more detailed information on the service principal and application objects, see the Microsoft Graph API reference documentation: